Hey, I'm an elopement photographer based in Alaska! I love genuine moments between people and love that I get to document them for a living <3

 10. Reflections Lake Trail

 Last but not least, we’ve got the Reflections Lake Trail, a wheelchair-friendly, 1.1-mile loop trail near Palmer.
 The trail is wide and maintained with gravel, so it’s a great option for hikers/walkers of any physical mobility level.
 Along this trail, you’ll get gorgeous views of Reflections Lake (who could have guessed??).
 Plus you’re surrounded by grassy fields, vibrant green trees, and of course, amazing mountain views!
-It’s truly a little hidden gem in the Mat-Su Valley.

-Where it’s located: Palmer
+Where it’s located: North of Anchorage before Wasilla

 Wheelchair-friendly?
 Yes